mrsonne/hubit/README.md

 ﻿# hubit - a calculation hub

-`hubit` is a hub for your existing calculation tools.
+`hubit` is a orchestration hub for your existing calculation tools.
 It allows you to

 - execute calculation tools as one composite model without coupling them tightly,
+- query the model for specific results thus avoiding fixed call trees and superfluous calculations,
 - make parameter sweeps,
 - feed old results into new calculations,
 - run your tools in parallel,
 - visualize the composite model.

-Compatible with __Python 2.7-3.7__.
+Compatible with __Python 3.7__.

 ## Motivation
-It seems not uncommon that an ecosystem of stand-alone tools exists within a company or department.
+Often an ecosystem of stand-alone tools exists within a company or department.
 These tools may be developped by  different teams using different programming laguages and using different input/output formats.
-Neverthetheless, the tools often depend on results provided the other tools leading to complicated and errorprone workflows.
+Neverthetheless, the tools often depend on results provided the other tools leading to complicated and errorprone (manual!) workflows.

-By defining input and results data structures shared between your tools hubit allows all your Python-wrapable tools to be seamlessly executed as a single model.
+By defining input and results data structures shared between your tools `hubit` allows all your Python-wrapable tools to be seamlessly executed asynchronously as a single model.

 ## Getting started